Ooni seeks collective effort against COVID-19 pandemic – The Sun Nigeria

 ‘So, we have decided to join hands with government to tackle this pandemic by this donation of two motorised modular fumigators.

-“This is why we are committed to working with government by making this donation, because together we can fight the battle and together we shall win the battle,” he stated.
+“This is why we are committed to working with government by making this donation, because together, we can fight the battle and together we shall win the battle,” he said.

-Receiving the equipment, Delta Governor, Dr. Ifeanyi Okowa, thanked the Ooni for his thoughtfulness and innovation in the production of the motorised fumigators.
+Receiving the equipment, Governor Ifeanyi Okowa, thanked the Ooni for his thoughtfulness and innovation in the production of the motorised fumigators.

-The governor, who was represented by Secretary to the State Government (SSG), Mr. Chiedu Ebie, said the state had put in so much to ensure that COVID-19 was contained in the state and called for further support and cooperation in the fight against the pandemic.
+The governor, who was represented by Secretary to the Government (SSG), Chiedu Ebie, said the state had put in so much to ensure COVID-19 was contained and called for further support and cooperation in the fight against the pandemic.

-“We have done so much to ensure that we are able to contain the spread of the virus in the state and this we have done by ensuring closure of our 13 boundaries to contain the spread of the virus in the state.
+“We have done so much to ensure we are able to contain the spread of the virus in the state and this we have done by ensuring closure of our 13 boundaries to contain the spread of the virus” he said.

-“We are indeed very delighted that His Imperial Majesty came up with these innovative fumigators in his bid to contribute his own quota in the fight against COVID-19 and he is going around the states to donate them.

-“We thank you very much for the thoughtfulness and the innovation in coming up with this and it will definitely go a long way in the fight against COVID-19,” he said.

 Leave a Reply